VIDIUN/vidiun-player-js/docs/player-setup.md

   provider: {
     ...
     partnerId: YOUR_PARTNER_ID,
-    ks: 'YOUR_KS'
+    vs: 'YOUR_VS'
     ...
   }
   ...
 };
 ```

-See this [article](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/how-to-create-kaltura-session.html) to learn more about how to create a KS.
+See this [article](https://developer.vidiun.com/api-docs/VPaaS-API-Getting-Started/how-to-create-vidiun-session.html) to learn more about how to create a VS.

 #### Example: Using Server Configuration